 Contact

-For more information about this program, contact the following program managers:
+For more information about this program, contact the program coordinator:

 Application

-Complete the online application by the deadline for full consideration.
+Complete the online application (on the NSF ETAP portal) by the deadline for full consideration.
 We reserve the right to make offers to promising applicants before the deadline.
-Recommendation letters are not required in the initial application.
-However, they may be requested during the final selection process.
+The application will require you to upload your CV/resume, transcripts (unofficial copy is acceptable), and complete program specific questions that will help with the selection process.

 Benefits

-• Contribute to research projects focused on circuits and systems during collaboration with faculty members, graduate students and other undergraduate students
+• Contribute to research projects focused on circuits and systems during collaboration with faculty at UA (Dr. Freeborn) and faculty mentors at BUT.

 Financial Support